Beowa National Park: Description

-Wildlife
+Flora and fauna

-212 species of bird have been recorded in the park, with the heathlands being home to the eastern ground parrot and endangered eastern bristlebird.
-The little tern breeds in the sand dunes and beaches and is threatened by recreational four-wheel driving.
 The park forms part of the Ulladulla to Merimbula Important Bird Area, identified as such by BirdLife International because of its importance for swift parrots.
+It was recorded in 1996 that 212 species of bird had been recorded in the park, with the heathlands being home to the eastern ground parrot and endangered eastern bristlebird, while the little tern breeds in the sand dunes and beaches.
+At the time, the tern was threatened by recreational four-wheel driving.

-Fifty species of mammal have been recorded.
-Pests recorded include cats and foxes, both which have covered the park, occasional feral dogs, and rabbits in previously cleared areas and picnic areas.
-Bitou bush (Chrysanthemoides monilifera) is a problem weed north of the Pambula River.
+Fifty species of mammal had been recorded by 2010.
+Pests recorded include cats and foxes, occasional feral dogs, and rabbits.
+Bitou bush (Chrysanthemoides monilifera) was a problem weed north of the Pambula River.